 Our digital strategist, Tom, believes experience in the industry will put you one step ahead of the competition.
 He said: “I decided to be proactive and went in search of a summer job at an agency to get a feel for the environment.
 I simply googled ‘PR agency’ and selected the first three I spotted [our SEO services vindicated].
 I emailed each a concise and polite message, expressing my interest in a possible internship to gain some experience.
 I included a summary of my current situation and attached my CV.

 “Two replied and agreed.
 I got to attend strategy meetings, assist with pitching, and draft some copy.
 Apart from travel expenses, it was unpaid work, but the experience you gain in the process is the reward.”

 However, that doesn’t mean you should leave non-comms related experience off your CV.
 Tom said: “Remember to include hospitality jobs (like bar tending) on your CV.
 It’s also client-facing work, and shows employers that you have what it takes to deal with people and handle potentially tricky situations under pressure.”

 The importance of a good CV

-For Katy, Head of Client Relations at TopLine, having a well-written CV is of paramount importance if you want a job in comms.
+For Katy, Director of Client Relations at Definition, having a well-written CV is of paramount importance if you want a job in comms.
 A carefully considered CV without any errors demonstrates that you have an attention to detail and can summarise key points in an engaging way; essential skills for any PR professional.